To convert your green waste into green gold like mulch and compost, invest in both a shredder and a composter.

 - Choose depending on the amount of organic matter and of the size of your garden.
 Consider around 1 quart (1 liter) per square yard or meter.

 To function correctly, the composter must not have any bottom (contents must lay directly on the ground), must have air vents, proper drainage, a lid and some kind of opening that helps collect mature compost.
-Remember to mix it well and check on residual moisture during droughts.
+Remember to mix it well and check on residual moisture during droughts – you might need to add water.

 While more expensive, drum composters rotate and ensure that compost matures much faster than conventional composting units.
 Thanks to its rotating drum, compost matures in 2 to 6 weeks.
 Every day, with a few turns of the wheel, the compost is ventilated, heat is spread and bacteria can work at an accelerated pace.